cnuernber/ham-fisted/README.md

 their persistent counterparts.
 This allows you to build a dataset using the sometimes much faster mutable primitives (.compute and friends for instance in the hashmap case) and then return data to the rest of the program in persistent form.
-Using this method, for example `frequencies` is about 10X faster while still returning a persistent datastructure.
+Using this method, for example `frequencies` is quite a bit faster while still returning a persistent datastructure.

 ## New Primitive Operations